irjaimes/Delivery-Status-Page/README.md

 It is a mock order status page for a potential client.

-First proposition is based on first mobile and desktop design provided by client UI/UX team.
+First proposition below is based on first mobile and desktop design provided by client UI/UX team.

 Second desktop proposition is based on the feedback from the client.

 Click [here](https://assets.codepen.io/6060109/ORDER-SUMMARY.fig) to download UX/UI design for Figma.

+See final responsive webpage [here](https://irjaimes.github.io/delivery-status-page/)

 ### Table of Contents